raohmaru/CFC/o8g/Documents/CFC-Rules.md

 1. **Battle Points (BP)**.
 It represents a character's attack power and its strength.
 When a character is dealt damage, its BP is reduced by that number of damage points.
    If the BP lowers to zero, that character is KO'ed and goes to the discard pile.
 2. **Soul Points (SP)**.
 It represents Ki energy in battles.
 Players can spend SP to play cards and to make United Attacks.
    When a player plays a card, he gains the SP listed in that card.
-If the SP is 0 or is a negative value, then the player must spend that amount from his SP or that card can't be played.
+If the SP is a negative value, then the player must spend that amount from his SP or that card can't be played.
 3. **Publisher and Team**.
 These are the name of the video game where a character appeared (second logo) and that game publisher (first logo).
 4. **Card name**.
    The icon on the left represents the card subtype.